Understanding Food Labels

 Free Range

-“Free range” labels are regulated by the USDA only for poultry produced for meat – it’s not regulated for pigs, cattle or egg-producing chickens.
-Nor are the requirements very high.
-Poultry can use the label if the chicken had any access to the outdoors each day for some unspecified period of time; it could be just a few minutes, and does not assure that the animal ever actually went outdoors to roam freely.
+“Free range” labels are regulated by the USDA only for poultry produced for meat.
+It’s not regulated for pigs, cattle, or egg-producing chickens — nor are the requirements very stringent.
+Poultry companies can use the label if the chickens had any access to the outdoors each day, with no requirements on how long.
+It could be just a few minutes, and there’s no guarantee that the animal actually went outdoors.

 Natural and Naturally Raised

-According to USDA, “natural” meat and poultry products cannot contain artificial colors, flavors, or preservatives, and they should be “minimally processed.”
-However, this label does not tell us how the animals were raised, what they were fed, if antibiotics or hormones were used, or other aspects of production that consumers might logically expect from something labeled “natural.”
+However, this label doesn’t tell us how the animals were raised, what they were fed, if producers used antibiotics or hormones, or any other aspect of production that consumers might logically expect from something labeled “natural.”

 For all other foods (milk, eggs, and non-animal food products), the “natural” label is virtually meaningless.